rogiervandergeer/pydargs/README.md

 Pydargs can also consume values from a JSON- or YAML-formatted file.
 To enable this, pass `load_from_config=True` to the `parse` function, which will add a `--config-file` command line argument.
-The values from this file will override the defaults of the dataclass fields.
+If provided, the values from this file will override the defaults of the dataclass fields.
 Any command line arguments passed will override the defaults provided in the file.